christopherpeers/chrispy/README.md

-I thought what I'd do was, I'd become a Python Programmer.
+I thought what I'd do was, I'd become one of those Python Programmers.

 ---
 ### Skills